 Watch for high tides; camp away from cliff edges.

-Always carry GPS and emergency supplies.
+Always carry a GPS and emergency supplies.

 4. Al Mirfa Island – Quiet Family-Friendly Escape